jbloom/phyloExpCM/examples/2014Analysis_Influenza_H1_HA/README.rst

 .. contents::
    :depth: 3

+This is a description of the analysis in `The inherent mutational tolerance and antigenic evolvability of influenza hemagglutinin`_.

 Overview
 ------------
 This is an analysis of influenza A virus H1 hemagglutinins (HAs) from human and swine that are descended from a common ancestor closely related the HA of the 1918 virus.
 This analysis constructs phylogenies of these sequences and analyzes them with standard and experimentally determined codon substitution models.